 Process Stage

-Once you have prepared the above documents, you will now be able to visit a branch of your choice.
+Once you have prepared the above documents, you can visit a branch of your choice.
 No appointment is required.
-Please remember that not all Korean banks offer English banking applications.
-Because of this, we recommend you consider Hana, IBK, Shinhan, or KB.
-These banks do provide English banking applications.
+However, remember that not all Korean banks offer English banking applications.
+Therefore, we recommend you consider Hana, IBK, Shinhan, or KB.
+Moreover, these banks do provide English banking applications.

 Here are the next steps to take:

-- Collect a number from the service machine nearby the entry, choose the category for business banking.
+• Collect a number from the service machine nearby the entry, and choose the category for business banking.

-- Explain to your teller that you would like to open a business transaction account.
+• Explain to your teller that you want to open a business transaction account.

-- Choose your banking PIN number using the provided machine at the teller’s desk.
+• Choose your banking PIN using the provided machine at the teller’s desk.

 Once the above steps are completed, the banking teller will provide you with:

-Security code card (a paper or electronic card with one-time password OTP numbers on the bank or button to generate an OTP).
+• Security code card (a paper or electronic card with one-time password OTP numbers on the bank or a button to generate an OTP)

 Below is a sample of a passbook & OTP.